 Crane Museum of Papermaking

-Since the turn of the 19th century, Crane and Company has manufactured paper in Berkshire County, most famously for the U.S. treasury.
-Melville frequently purchased paper in both Lee and Carson’s Red Mill in Dalton, which was later purchased by Crane and Company.
+Since the turn of the 19th century, Crane & Company has manufactured paper in Berkshire County, most famously for the U.S. treasury.
+Melville frequently purchased paper in both Lee and in Dalton at Carson’s Red Mill which was later purchased by Crane & Company.
 As one of the major industries in the county, Melville was touched by the lives of the mill girls, who he wrote about in The Paradise of Bachelors and the Tartarus of Maids.

 In the winter of 1851, more than a year into Moby-Dick, Melville noted that he had purchased “a sleigh-load of paper” from the Crane paper mill.